barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

 - `pandas` for data manipulation and DataFrame operations.
 - `matplotlib.pyplot` for data visualization

 The dataset has various headings with a number of missing datas as shown above.
-The next step will be to explore the dataset further l
+The next step will be to explore the dataset further.

-## Exploring the Data
+### Data Exploration
 Now, let's use the `info()` method to get information about the DataFrame  including data types and the presence of any missing values.

 ``` python